zbmed-semtec/hybrid-doc-relevance-training/training/README.md

 To get started with this project, follow these steps:

 ### Step 1: Clone the Repository
-First, clone the repository to your local machine using the following command:
+First, clone the repository to your local machine using one of the following command:

 ###### Using HTTP: